zerocracy/judges-action/README.md

 the summary HTML page: its configuration is not explained here, check its [own repository](https://github.com/zerocracy/pages-action).

+## Awards & Punishments

+To be rewarded, do the following:

+* Create a new issue, which is labeled as `bug`, `enhancement`, or `question`
+* Put one of those labels to an issue
+* Merge a pull request
+* Review a pull request
+* Create a new release

+To avoid punishment, do the following:

+* Triage issues timely
+* Review and merge/reject pull requests timely
+* Release frequently
+* Keep GitHub Action jobs green

+* Punish architect for ignoring bug reports
+* Punish for long merged pull request
+* Punish for stale pull request
+* Punish architect for lack of fresh releases
+* Punish for rejected bug report
+* Punish for rejected pull request

 ## How to Contribute

 In order to test this action, just run (provided, you have